 After following these steps, the patient can be moved from one place to another quite easily.
 Please refer to the owner’s manual for complete sit to stand instructions.

 A manual sit to stand lift is the most simple and most in-expensive type of standup lift.
 This machine can be properly used by patients or elderly people who have the required arm strength to pull themselves up without needing help.
-This machine is perfect for using at home.
+This machine is perfect for using at home to help with transfers.

 If you’re on a budget and the person using the lift can pull themselves up, we recommend the Stand Assist Patient Transport by Lumex.
-It’s a great alternative to the sara stedy lift, at a fraction of the cost.
+It’s a great alternative to Sara Stedy lifts, at a fraction of the cost.

 Many people consider buying an electric powered lift because of the ease of the use.
 All you have to do is push a button to raise or lower the patient.
+These stand assist lifts do the majority of the leg work.
 Electric sit to stand lifts can offer your love ones more safety and simplicity in moving.
 Electric lifts come with a battery attached to it which helps to lift the patients easily.

 We recommend the Standing Power Body Lift for those that need a powered lift, but are on a budget.
 This entry powered lift has a 4.5 star rating on Amazon and has some solid reviews.

-If you have some extra money to throw around the Hoyer Journey Sit and Stand Lift is top of the line.
+If you have some extra money to throw around the Hoyer Journey is top of the line.
 It even has more bells and whistles than the Sara 3000 by Arjohuntleigh, like the ability to fold it down for easy transporting.
 It’s a great option if you need something portable.

-Most sit to stand lifts have different size slings (ranging from small to large) making them practical for most people, but if you or your loved one requires something larger, you can find bariatric sit to stand lifts for sale.
-Before you go out and buy one, remember that regular lifts have a maximum weight threshold of up to 400lbs, so you may not need to spend the extra money on a bariatric model.
+Most patient lifts have different size slings (ranging from small to extra large) making them practical for most people, but if you or your loved one requires something larger, you can find bariatric sit to stand lifts for sale.
+Before you go out and buy one, remember that regular patient lifts have a maximum weight capacity of up to 400lbs, so you may not need to spend the extra money on a bariatric model.